mateuszwszola/issue-tracker/backend/README.md

 - [ ] Notification

 Every record has these fields:

 - Created At
 - Updated At

 ## Authentication:

-  - Auth0 will handle user authentication
+- Auth0 is used for authentication
-  - when user logins or signs up with Auth0 on the frontend it will call `/api/v1/login` endpoint sending access_token, then the backend will check if the user with specific sub exists
+- when user logins or signs up with Auth0 on the frontend it will call `/api/login` endpoint sending access_token, then the backend will check if the user with specific sub exists
     - if exists, it will simply respond with a user
     - if not exists, the backend will call Auth0 asking for profile information and will create and then respond with a new user

 ## Roles & Permissions:

 - Admin:
-    - users and roles management
-    - assigns project manager
+    - manage projects
 - Project Manager:
-    - manage a project
-    - add and remove project engineers
+    - manage project engineers
 - Project Engineer
-    - work on the tickets
+    - work on tickets
 - User
-  - manage their own profile

-API's endpoints authorization will rely on checking if:
-  - user is an admin
-  - user is a manager of a project
-  - user is engineer within a project
+    - submit a ticket
+    - comment on tickets